tilaksidduram/OpenDelta_server_software/README.md

 Usage
 =====

 To create the needed files place your 2nd newest Rom file in the folder old and your newest in the folder new.
-Then run ./opendelta.sh.
+Then run ./carbondelta.sh.
 When the script finished it's work upload the contents of the folder publish.

 Credits
 =======

-This software, as also the app OpenDelta, has been created by Chainfire.
+This software, as also the app OpenDelta (where CarbonDelta is based on), has been created by Chainfire.
 I just modified it to make it easy to use for everyone.